Isotopic tiling theory for hyperbolic surfaces: The Mapping Class Group of an Orbifold

+The following is based mainly on ideas from \cite{Maclachlan1975} and \cite{fujiwara}, whose results we generalize and make precise.
 The MCG is usually defined using homotopies instead of isotopies.
-For orientable $\mathcal{O}$, {\cite[Lemma 2]{Maclachlan1975}} shows that $f\in \Hom(\mathcal{O})$ is homotopic in $O_0$ to the identity if and only if they are isotopic in $\Hom(\mathcal{O})$ as defined above.
-The arguments in the proof are based almost exclusively on results by Epstein in \cite{Epstein1966}, whose results are also proved for nonorientable surfaces and not necessarily hyperbolic ones.
-Now, all ordinary boundary components of $O$ are disjoint from labelled ones representing mirrors.
-Therefore, mirrors are treated in the same way as boundary components but disjointly and Epstein's proof remains correct word for word.
-Thus, we have \begin{lemma} Let $[f],[g]\in \Mod(\mathcal{O})$.
-Then $[f]=[g]$ if and only if $f$ and $g$ are homotopic in $O_0$. \end{lemma}
+For orientable $\mathcal{O}$, {\cite[Lemma 2]{Maclachlan1975}} shows that $f\in \Hom(\mathcal{O})$ is homotopic in $O_0$ to the identity if and only if it is isotopic in $\Hom(\mathcal{O})$ as defined above.
+Now, the arguments in the proof of the lemma are based almost exclusively on results by Epstein in \cite{Epstein1966}, whose results are also proved for nonorientable surfaces and not necessarily hyperbolic ones.
+All ordinary boundary components of $O$ are disjoint from those with mirrors.
+Therefore, all homeomorphisms that are homotopic to the identity on mirror boundary components are treated in the same way as boundary components but disjointly and the proof remains correct word for word.
+Thus, we have \begin{lemma} Let $f,g\in \Hom(\mathcal{O})$ be such that they are homotopic on mirror boundary components.
+Then $[f]=[g]\in \Mod(\mathcal{O})$ if and only if $f$ and $g$ are homotopic in $O_0$. \end{lemma} This lemma illustrates that mirror boundaries require a slightly different treatment from other aspects of the MCG.